 Membership

-The committee will comprise a minimum of three and a maximum of five non-executive directors of NICE, one of whom will be appointed as chair of the committee.
+The committee will comprise a minimum of three non-executive directors (NEDs) of NICE, one of whom will be appointed as chair of the committee, plus an external member to provide additional expertise as may be felt beneficial depending on the background of the NED members.
 The composition of the committee will be given in NICE’s annual report and accounts.

 The chair of NICE shall not be a member of the committee.